List of political parties in British Columbia

 Prior to 1903, there was no strong party discipline in the province, and governments rarely lasted more than two years as independent-minded members changed allegiances.
 MLAs were elected under a myriad of party labels many as Independents, and no one party held strong majorities.

-The first party government, in 1903, was Conservative.
-And disciplined party caucuses have been the backbone of BC provincial politics ever since.

-A list of political parties currently registered with Elections BC can be found at the Elections BC website.
+The first party government, in 1903, was Conservative; disciplined party caucuses have been the backbone of BC provincial politics ever since.
+A list of political parties currently registered with Elections BC, the non-partisan office responsible for conducting elections in the province, can be found on the Elections BC website.